zalavariandris/lighttrace2/README.md

 - [x] mousetools to create scene objects
 - [x] rewrite mousetools to a single mouseDown function. to keep track dragStartPosition.
 - [x] fix selection when when scene updates.

+- [ ] move animation, iterative rendering to the GLViewport component

 - [ ] support light frequency
 - [ ] support light distribution

-- [ ] refactor SVGViewport to accept children components, to populate the scene
+- [x] refactor SVGViewport to accept children components, to populate the scene

 - [ ] support light source intensity
 - [ ] simulate light as wave